 The Action Bias Is Especially Applicable to New Bettors

 Professional sharps turning a profit by betting on sports through a tremendous amount of betting volume is well-documented.
 For example, the sharp practice of arbitrage betting (which generally only yields of profit of 1-5% per bet), means that sharps have to place a large number of bets to make it worthwhile.

 If sharps want to make their livelihood betting on sports, they have bet a lot.
 The action bias simply isn’t as applicable to a beginner bettor who’s starting to learn the ropes.

-While a sharp might have a breadth of knowledge and a well-practiced set of strategies, this isn’t true of a sports bettor who’s still trying to get comfortable with the types of bets they’
+While a sharp might have a breadth of knowledge and a well-practiced set of strategies, this isn’t true of a sports bettor who’s still trying to get comfortable with the types of bets they’re trying to place.

 The action bias makes us default to quick solutions to problems and challenges we face, even if we don’t yet have a full grasp of whether we’re improving our circumstances (or wasting our resources).
 Sharps are much more likely to have solid intuitions about their bets compared to brand new bettors.

 Consequently, new bettors are exceptionally well-advised to resist the urge to bet just for the sake of betting, as they don’t have the same bedrock of experience and knowledge that sharps do.

 The Antidote to the Action Bias?
 Be Patient